smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

-The syntax for Event commands that are not represented by individual IBM i LSAM commands may be viewed when the CPYTOMSGIN command is selected from the LSAM\'s menu-driven Event Management function (LSAM menu 3, option 1).
+The syntax for Event commands that are not represented by individual IBM i LSAM commands may be viewed when the CPYTOMSGIN command is selected from the LSAM's menu-driven Event Management function (LSAM menu 3, option 1).
 The automatic prompting of Event command syntax that occurs when CPYTOMSGIN is selected and a sub-menu of available commands appears results in a final command prompting screen that will contain the model